w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 ### Limits

-Note that the following limits are _minimum_ requirements to comply with the specification.
-An implementor or platform MAY define higher limits and SHOULD propagate as much baggage information as is reasonable within their requirements.
-If a platform cannot propagate all baggage, it MUST NOT propagate any partial `list-member`s.
-If there are multiple `baggage` headers, all limits apply to the combination of all `baggage` headers and not each header individually.

 A platform MUST propagate all `list-member`s including any `list-member`s added by the platform whenever both of these conditions are met:

 - **Condition 1:** The resulting `baggage-string` contains 64 `list-member`s or less.